mfelber/Online-Library/README.md

 Book Management Application This application is designed for managing books – it includes a REST API to store, update, and retrieve book data.
 It's built with Spring Boot and uses a PostgreSQL database.

-🐳 Docker The application includes a Dockerfile, making it easy to build and run in a containerized environment.
+🐳 Run with Docker

-✅ Run with Docker Compose (example) bash Copy Edit docker-compose up --build Or just with Docker:
+To start the application using Docker, simply navigate to the docker folder and run: docker-compose up

-bash Copy Edit docker build -t library-app . docker run -p 8080:8080 library-app The app will be available at: http://localhost:8080
+This will automatically build and start all necessary containers.
+The app will be available at: http://localhost:8088

 ✉️ Email Verification The application includes functionality for email-based account verification.